 The estimated auxiliary load is automatically calculated during the modelling as a fixed percentage of "as generated power".
-The production unit auxillary information supplied to the model is based on AEMO's latest modelling assumptions which are published on the AEMO website.
+The generator_production unit auxillaryauxiliary information supplied to the model is based on AEMO's latest modelling assumptions23 which are published on the AEMO website.
 The overall auxiliary load is therefore dependent on the particular dispatch outcome in each simulation as all generator types have varying levels of auxiliary load.

-Scheduled & Significant Photo voltaio Non-Scheduled Non-Scheduled Generation Generation (PVNSG) Generation (ONSG) Operational 'As Generated' Auxiliaries Operational 'Sent Out Transmission and Distribution Network Delivered demand Operational' is met Underlying demand by these generators Rooftop PV
+Scheduled & Photo voltaio Non-Scheduled Semi-Scheduled Non-Scheduled Non-Scheduled Generation Generation Generation (PVNSG) Generation (ONSG) Operational 'As Generated' Operational 'Sent Out' Transmission and Distribution Network Delivered demand 'Operational' is met Underlying demand by these generators Excluded from 'Operational' Rooftop PV